smartbugs/smartbugs/tests/README.md

 ### Examples

-- Run the current branch on the set of 10 sample contracts.
+- Run the current branch on the set of ten sample contracts.
 The output will be in directory `runs/solidity2-10`.
 ```bash
 ./run.sh cmds/solidity2 samples/10
 ```

-- Run commit `6d23825` of Smartbugs on the set of 10 sample contracts.
-This version has to be run from Smartbugs' home directory, therefore we have to use the script `solidity1`.
+- Run commit `6d23825` of Smartbugs on the set of ten sample contracts.
+This version has to be run from Smartbugs' home directory, therefore we use the script `solidity1`.
 The output ends up in directory `runs/solidity1-10-6d23825`.
 ```bash
 ./run.sh cmds/solidity1 samples/10 6d23825